 Cataracts are the leading cause of blindness around the world and life-changing surgery to remove them takes less than 20 minutes.
-Cataract surgery is the most common operation in the UK, with figures showing that more than 400,000 procedures are performed every year.
+Cataract surgery is the most common operation in the UK, with over 400,000 procedures performed every year.

-Experts are supporting Cataract Awareness Month, which runs throughout June by urging people to get to know the symptoms and when to seek help.
+Experts are supporting Cataract Awareness Month by urging people to get to know the symptoms and when to seek help.

 The condition is usually very slowly progressive and hence the symptoms are gradual in onset.
 Symptoms include; blurred or misty vision, glare or haloes around lights, sensitivity to light and faded colours.
 It may also affect your ability to read and drive especially at night.